nlesc-nano/CAT/docs/4_optional.rst

-        The first atom in each SMILES string (*i.e.* the "anchor") will be used for attaching the ligand to the core, while the last atom (assuming :attr:`optional.ligand.split` = ``True``) will be dissociated from the ligand and disgarded.
+        The first atom in each SMILES string (*i.e.* the "anchor") will be used for attaching the ligand to the core, while the last atom (assuming :attr:`optional.ligand.split` = ``True``) will be dissociated from the ligand and discarded.

         If not specified, the default functional groups of **CAT** are used.